High Flux Isotope Reactor: Forensics

 Since its inception, NAA has been a tool for forensic trace element investigations.
 Bullet lead and jacket, paint, brass, plastic, hair, and many other materials are often of interest for criminal investigation.
-At ORNL, investigations involving presidents Kennedy and Taylor, investigation of cave vandals, and homicide investigations have been done.
-ORNL is in negotiation with Brookhaven National Laboratory scientists to continue their anthropogenic investigation of ancient marble and sculpture, after the permanent shutdown of the Brookhaven reactor.
+At ORNL, investigations involving presidents Kennedy and Taylor, and homicide investigations have been done.

-Isotope Production
+Isotope production

 Small amounts of various isotopes have been synthesized in the PT-1 facility over the years.
 Tracers for animal studies, radiolabeled pharmaceuticals, cancer treatment trial sources, and sources in support of materials studies have been prepared cheaply.
 PT-1 represents the quickest access to the reactor and often the lowest cost for low-quantity isotope production.
 Recently, gamma densitometry sources made of 169Yb were prepared and may be prepared on-demand for the foreseeable future.

-Ultra-Trace Metrology
+Ultra-trace metrology

 Many elements may be easily and precisely measured at parts-per-trillion level using NAA.
 ORNL has helped private corporations with applied research into properties of fiber optic starting materials and their relationship to trace element concentration and found that breakage frequency depends on the concentration of certain elements.
 Diamond and diamond films have been analyzed for ultra-trace impurities and ORNL's determinations were the first to be reported on bulk synthetic diamond.
 ORNL has also determined uranium and thorium in organic scintillator at the 1e-15 g/g level.
 The scintillator is to be used in a neutrino detection project in Japan that requires material as free from natural radioactivity as possible.

-Materials Irradiation
+Materials irradiation

 The combined effects of neutron and gamma radiation on materials are of interest for advanced materials research, fusion energy research, and for production of hardened components and systems.
 A recent example is the dose response investigation of dichroic mirror ceramic materials for the fusion energy research program.
 The PT-1 and PT-2 facilities are well suited to fill the niche between the very high fluxes in the HFIR target region and the much lower ones in the beam tubes.